 New Mexico’s hot springs span the gamut from long hikes in the wilderness to luxurious spas.
 It’s a tourism resource that brings many out of state visitors to New Mexico who are specifically looking for natural hot mineral water, since we’re blessed with some of the finest hot springs on the planet Earth.
 There are beautiful springs at the end of a long hike in the wilderness, lovely gems that are only a short hike, and resorts that run the gamut from rustic to luxurious.

 Note: Some areas are clothing optional (nude), and some require bathing suits.
 Please check ahead.

 Black Rock Hot Springs – located north of Taos, west of the town of Arroyo Hondo.
 It is about a 5-10 minute walk off a dirt road.
 Ask locals for directions.
 Two mud-bottomed rock pools on the west bank of the Rio Grande.
 Pool temperatures are usually about 97 F depending on how high the river is.
 Clothing optional.

-Montezuma Hot Springs – located northwest of the town of Las Vegas on the grounds of the United World College.
+Montezuma Hot Springs – located six miles northwest of the town of Las Vegas on the grounds of the United World College.
 Three clusters of concrete soaking pools of various sizes and temperatures.
 Bathing suits required.

 Hot Springs of the Jemez Mountains